powdr-labs/powdr/book/src/hello_world_ethereum_aggregation.md

-This example is yet another variation of the previous [Hello World on Ethereum](./hello_world_ethereum.md) example, still targeting verification on Ethereum but supporting more complex programs.
-As noted in the previous section, complex programs can lead to large Solidity verifiers that exceed the contract size limit on Ethereum.
+This example is yet another variation of the previous [Hello World on Ethereum](./hello_world_ethereum.md) example, still targeting verification on Ethereum but supporting more complex VMs.
+As noted in the previous section, complex VMs can lead to large Solidity verifiers that exceed the contract size limit on Ethereum.
 One solution to that problem is to create proofs using the Poseidon transcript, as we did in the [first example](./hello_world.md), and then use proof